 The Atlantic Forest (Mata Atlântica) extends along the Atlantic coast of Brazil from North to the South.
 It is a region of tropical and subtropical moist forest, tropical dry forest, tropical savannas, and mangrove forests which include forests of several variations:

-– The coastal restingas – low forests which grow on stabilized coastal dunes.
+– The coastal restingas – low forests that grow on stabilized coastal dunes.

 – The Atlantic dry forests, which form a transition between the arid Caatinga to the northeast and the Cerrado savannas to the east.